WrightTony/Agile-Team-1/Sprint 2/README.md

 Are there any imparements? - Servlet method will not be viable to intergrate all other functionalities with the website, a quicker and simpler method needs to be found - task passed to someone with more skills in the area

-#Sprint 2 All information about the second sprint can be found in this folder.

-Day [3] - Scrum Meeting summary The Scrum Master for this meeting was Jodie Laurenson
+#Day [3] - Scrum Meeting summary The Scrum Master for this meeting was Tony Wright

 Members Present: Jodie, Benjamin, Dimitar, Tony, Joel